Chapter 16 Cross-validation

 coord_cartesian(xlim = c(0, 2000), ylim = c(-10, 10))

-FIGURE 16.3: The difference in predictive accuracy between a Stroop model with a log-normal likelihood and a model with a normal likelihood for observations smaller than 2 seconds.
+FIGURE 16.3: The difference in predictive accuracy between a Stroop model with a log-normal likelihood and a model with a normal likelihood for observations smaller than two seconds.
 A larger (more positive) difference indicates an advantage for the model with the log-normal likelihood.

 Figure 16.3 suggests that the advantage of the log-normal likelihood seems to lie in being able to account for most of the observations in the data set, which occur around the \(500\) ms.